Because the same database software or structure is not needed at each end, an exchange standard will facilitate:

 definition are expressed.
 For example, a Field ID of "7"

-possible, represented by a simple numeric integer code such that
+a fixed vocabulary, they are represented by a simple numeric integer code

 same numeric code regardless of the language being